leeyeel/BabelDuck/README-en.md

 1. Install Docker
 2. Clone the repository
-3. Rename `.env.example` to `.env` and fill in the relevant configurations
+3. Rename `.env.example` to `.env` and fill in the configurations
 4. Run `docker run -d --name babel-duck --env-file .env -p 9000:9000 orenoid/babel-duck:latest`
-5. Visit `http://localhost:9000` to see the result
+5. Visit `http://localhost:9000` to see it in action